 Interested in playing daily fantasy sports contests online?
 Chances are you're confused about where to play.
 Don't worry though, because we're here to help.
 We've researched and tested all of the available options, and ranked them accordingly.
-The following are our top recommendations, and we can confidently state that these are currently the best daily fantasy sports sites on the web.
+With the DFS sites that we've recommended, we can confidently state that these are currently the best daily fantasy sports sites on the web.

 If you live in the United States and have gambled online before, or considered doing so, then you're probably aware that using gambling sites comes with a few challenges.
 The US legal situation in relation to online gambling is confusing, and all the gambling sites that accept US customers are based overseas.
 This, understandably, can lead to concerns about whether they are safe to use.

 You don't have to stress about that with daily fantasy sports betting though.
 Playing fantasy sports online is completely legal, even for real money, and most of the sites are based and operated from with the United States.
 They are reputable and very legitimate companies, so there's no need to worry about whether your deposits will be safe or whether you'll get your money when you withdraw.
 This applies even if you live outside the US too.

 The above rankings have been compiled very carefully.
 We have only listed places that are completely reputable and entirely legitimate, and we're positive that our recommendations are the very best places to play daily fantasy sports.

 In order to produce these rankings, we've tested a wide range of daily fantasy sports to see what they have to offer.
 We've also carried out some extensive research.
 We have then scored each site based on how they perform in all the key areas, and ranked them according to their overall scores.